srccircumflex/botnc/README.md

 3. ... every path stored in a key, doesn't endswith slash '/'
 4. '~' will not escaped
 ****
 _This script is writen on and for Linux.
-Not tested on Windows_
+Not tested on Windows.
+Status: Experimental_

 ****
 **_Updates_**